Research Training Fellowships 2027 Call For Proposals

 The scheme is not intended for basic biological scientists or social scientists.

-Typically, medical graduates should not have more than 6 years’ experience post MRCP (or equivalent) and have not completed their specialist training.
-Graduates in other health professions will normally have a Master’s degree with some research component.
+Medical graduates should not have completed their specialist training and usually should not have more than 6 years’ experience post-MRCP (or equivalent).
+Graduates in other health professions will normally have a Master’s degree with some research component and at least 5 years’ professional experience.

-Applicants (other than engineers) are strongly encouraged to independently register for a higher degree such as a PhD.
-Fellowships should be hosted in University departments, teaching hospitals or other recognised research centres within the UK.
+Applicants are strongly encouraged to independently register for a higher degree such as a PhD.

 All applicants must comply with Home Office requirements and, where appropriate, hold a valid work permit to cover the period of the Research Training Fellowship.
 Preference will be given to candidates resident in the UK.